Sparks with Exchange SE & SharePoint Server

 Data centre or hosting partner

-You host Exchange and SharePoint for customers or departments.
-With Sparks you offer a single interface for meetings and chat, without Teams licences or the M365 ecosystem.
+You host Exchange SE and SharePoint Server for customers or departments.
+With Sparks you offer a single interface for meetings and chat, without Teams licences or a full M365 ecosystem.

 -